Frequently Asked Questions

 What kind of training will I receive?

 Training is an important part of preparation for overseas service.
 Our training program will address issues of spiritual formation, cross-cultural preparedness, and fund-raising preparation, among other topics.
-Our training takes place both online and in on-site training modules, held twice a year in our Elgin Ministry Center.
+Our training takes place both online and in on-site training modules, held twice a year in Elgin, IL.
 The length of training required varies based upon your length of service.

 What if I have debt?